 11:00-11:55 AM EDT (Panel Discussion)

-Afternoon/Evening Various Times (Special topics sessions, one-on-one with faculty, social gatherings) Full Attendees only
+Afternoon/Evening Various Times (Special topics sessions, one-on-one with faculty, social gatherings) Full Participants

-It is expected that Full Attendees participate in all of the Keynote Presentations, Panel Discussions, and Small Groups.
+It is expected that Participants attend all of the Keynote Presentations, Panel Discussions, and Small Groups.
 Indeed, such participation is vital for the cohesion of the seminar.
-If you are unable to participate fully, please consider registering as an Auditor.
+If you are unable to participate fully, please consider registering for a Guest Pass.

 Rocco Buttiglione is a philosopher, statesman, and leading European public intellectual.
 He was a beloved friend and trusted collaborator of Pope St. John Paul II, and is an authority on his philosophical anthropology.
 His book Karol Wojtyla: The Thought of the Man who became Pope John Paul II is a fundamental work on the pope’s early philosophy.
 A member of the Italian Parliament for over two decades, he serves on the Pontifical Academy of Social Sciences and holds the John Paul II Chair for Philosophy and History of European Institutions at the Lateran University in Rome.
 He is a Distinguished Fellow of the Hildebrand Project.